python/mypy/docs/source/error_code_list2.rst

     if dt < d:
         print("never reached")

-When ``safe-datetime`` is enabled, assignment and parameter passing are blocked, preventing the runtime error.
+When ``unsafe-datetime`` is enabled, assignment and parameter passing are blocked, preventing the runtime error.

 **Note:** Equality comparisons (``==`` and ``!=``) still work between these types,